oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 * [Using a Prometheus alert action to call the operator's REST scale API](#using-a-prometheus-alert-action-to-call-the-operators-rest-scale-api).

 #### On-demand, updating the Domain directly
-The easiest way to scale a WebLogic cluster in Kubernetes is to simply edit the `replicas` field within a Domain.
-This can be done by using the `kubectl` command-line interface for running commands against Kubernetes clusters.
+The easiest way to scale a WebLogic cluster in Kubernetes is to simply edit the `replicas` field of a Domain.
+This can be done by using the `kubectl`.
 More specifically, you can modify the Domain directly by using the `kubectl edit` command.
 For example:
 ```
 $ kubectl edit domain domain1 -n [namespace]
 ```
 Here we are editing a Domain named `domain1`.
 The `kubectl edit` command will open the Domain definition in an editor and allow you to modify the `replicas` value directly.
-Once committed, the operator will be notified of the change and will immediately attempt to scale the corresponding dynamic cluster by reconciling the number of running pods/Managed Server instances with the `replicas` value specification.
+Once committed, the operator will be notified of the change and will immediately attempt to scale the corresponding cluster by reconciling the number of running pods/Managed Server instances with the `replicas` value specification.
 ```
 spec:
   ...